 SLL Ready Steady Light

-One of the Society of Light and Lighting’s flagship events, SLL Ready Steady Light (RSL) returned this week with a record number of teams taking part.
+One of the Society of Light and Lighting’s flagship events, SLL Ready Steady Light (RSL) returned in October 2021, with a record number of teams taking part.
 RSL too place in partnership with Rose Bruford College, returning to the college’s leafy Sidcup campus on 19 October 2021.

 Each year, the competition sees teams competing against each other to design and set up temporary exterior installations with a limited range of equipment in only 180 minutes.